-There is also a link between antibiotics and depression (and remember depression and stress causes inflammation) so take them when they are truly needed, but it might be a good idea to do some damage control afterward.
+There is also a link between antibiotics and depression (and remember depression and stress cause inflammation) so take them when they are truly needed, but it might be a good idea to do some damage control afterward.

 5. The Standard American Diet (SAD)

 The standard American diet, or SAD, isn’t just limited to the United States, unfortunately.
-This popular high-fat, high-sugar, high-processed foods diet is very damaging to our health and is spreading around the globe.
+This popular high-sugar, high-processed foods diet is very damaging to our health and is spreading around the globe.
 Over the last few years, it’s been relieving to see that people are starting to become more health-conscious and learning more about what we should be eating.

 Abusing alcohol damages the pancreas which means it won’t release digestive enzymes to help break down our food.
 This again results in you not being able to absorb nutrients properly and your gut won’t be able to build, maintain, and repair itself.

 I mentioned that when your gut microbiota is decimated, you will have a lot of trouble absorbing nutrients, creating vitamins, synthesizing neurotransmitters, and supporting the immune system.